getodk/docs/odkx-src/aggregate-tables-extension.rst

 Server Setup
 -------------------

-First you’ll have to install ODK Aggregate v1.4.15 to a server (see :doc:`aggregate-install`).
+First you’ll have to install ODK Aggregate v1.4.15 to a server.

   #.
 Install ODK Aggregate v1.4.15 to a server.
   #.
 Log onto your ODK Aggregate v1.4.15 instance.